Hiro208/Hiro208/README.md

 ### 🎯 Current Focus

-Seeking Software Engineering (SDE) Internship opportunities where I can contribute to production-grade systems, collaborate with strong engineering teams, and grow in distributed systems, backend infrastructure, and full-stack development.
+Seeking Software Engineering (SDE) Internship opportunities where I can contribute to production-grade systems, collaborate with strong engineering teams.